 This course is an introduction to the study of biology and covers principles of life science from the chemical basis of life to the interactions between living organisms and their environment.
 The unifying biological principles of cell structure and function, genetics, development, metabolism, reproduction, and ecology are addressed.
-This course fulfills the life science general education requirement and is required for biology majors.
-A practical laboratory component emphasizes scientific investigations and supports lecture material.
+This course fulfills the life science general education requirement.

-BIOL 110

-General Zoology (3-4)
+BIOL 110 General Zoology (3-4)

 General Zoology introduces Kingdom Animalia, surveying the diversity of the kingdom with an emphasis on the classification and ecology of major animal groups.
-Animal-like Protists are also discussed.
-Topics include evolution, natural and sexual selection, symbiotic relationships, and environmental issues relating to members of the animal kingdom.
-General Zoology is a requirement for the biology degree.
-(Prerequisite: BIOL 101; or ACT Composite Score 23 or above; or two years high school biology)
+Animal-like Protists are also Topics include evolution, natural and sexual selection, symbiotic relationships, and environmental issues relating

-BIOL 120 General Botany (3-4)

-General Botany is an introduction to the discipline of botany and includes the study of plants, algae, fungi, and bacteria.
-Topics covered include principles of cell biology, fundamentals of metabolism, basic plant anatomy and physiology, plant taxonomy, a systematic survey of the plant kingdom, and ecology.
+General Botany (3-4) General Botany is an introduction to the discipline of botany and includes the study of plants, algae, fungi, and bacteria. covered include principles of cell biology, fundamentals of metabolism, basic plant anatomy and physiology, plant taxonomy, a systematic survey of the plant kingdom, and ecology.
 An extensive laboratory section supports and extends the lecture material.
 General Botany is a requirement for the biology degree.
 (Prerequisite: BIOL 101; or ACT Composite Score 23 or above; or two years high school biology)